 - GL31 Woodpigeons: licence to kill or take them to prevent serious damage to crops

-- GL35 Licence to kill or take wild birds to preserve public health or public safety
+- GL35 Wild birds: licence to kill or take for public health or safety

-- GL36 Licence to kill or take wild birds to prevent serious damage to livestock, foodstuffs for livestock, crops, vegetables, fruit, growing timber, fisheries or inland waters
+- GL36 Wild birds: licence to kill or take to prevent serious damage

-“The NFU believes that Defra should introduce a new general licences regime that is fit for purpose, more transparent and accessible for farmers.
-We do not believe that Defra should introduce individual licences that replace the current arrangements.
-In our view, this would result in the creation of an overly complex system which would not deliver the necessary level of protection for farm animals and crops.
+“The NFU has been clear that the new general licences regime needs to be fit-for-purpose, more transparent and accessible for farmers.
+Defra has the power to grant general licences and we do not believe that individual licences should replace the current arrangements – this would result in an overly complex system which would not deliver the protection for farm animals and crops it intends."

 Read on for more guidance and resources as well as a round up of the NFU's work on this issue to date.
 Click on the links below to jump straight to more information: